 This document provides information on message content and formats for the automatic exchange of data between MCCs and to Responsible Agencies.
+It also describes the message content and format used by MCCs to send data for ELT(DT)s to the LADR.

-• C/S A.005 - Cospas-Sarsat Mission Control Centre Performance Specification and Design Guidelines
+C/S A.005 - Cospas-Sarsat Mission Control Centre Performance Specification and Design Guidelines